© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hanwell flight of locks and brick boundary wall of St Bernard's Hospital is a scheduled monument protected by Historic England under reference 1001963.
 View the official record →

-Hanwell flight of locks and brick boundary wall of St Bernard's Hospital is a complex of structures associated with the development of the Grand Junction Canal and the establishment of a significant institutional building in Middlesex.
+The Hanwell flight of locks is a series of ten locks on the Grand Junction Canal constructed between 1794 and 1805, representing an important engineering solution to the significant change in water level required at this location in Middlesex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001963.

 Hanwell flight of locks and brick boundary wall of St Bernard's Hospital is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001963.